jtarrio/pascual/manual/chapter2.md

 The first statement writes out a prompt asking for the user's name, using the `writeln` procedure.

-The `readln` procedure in the second statement reads some text from the keyboard and puts it in the variable indicated in its argument.
+The `readln` procedure in the second statement reads some text from the keyboard and puts it in the variable indicated in its parameter.
 Therefore, when the user types `Jacobo` or whatever their name is, this `Jacobo` text string gets put in the variable `Who`.

-In the next line, `writeln` gets three arguments: the string `'Hello, '`, the variable `Who`, and the string `'!'`.
-As you remember, `writeln` writes out the values of its arguments to the screen.
-For the first argument, it writes out `Hello, `; for the second argument, it writes out the content of the `Who` variable (`Jacobo`, in my example); finally, for the third argument, it writes out `!`.
+In the next line, `writeln` gets three parameters: the string `'Hello, '`, the variable `Who`, and the string `'!'`.
+As you remember, `writeln` writes out the values of its parameters to the screen.
+For the first parameter, it writes out `Hello, `; for the second parameter, it writes out the content of the `Who` variable (`Jacobo`, in my example); finally, for the third parameter, it writes out `!`.
 All together, that forms `Hello, Jacobo!`.

 Finally, as in the previous example, the `end` keyword with a period at the end (`.`) marks the end of the program.